 In May 2021, the IASB issued Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction (Amendments to IAS 12) that clarifies how companies account for deferred tax on transactions such as leases and decommissioning obligations.
-The main change is an exemption from the initial recognition exemption, so that it does not apply to transactions that give rise to both deductible and taxable temporary differences on initial recognition.
-This will result in the recognition of equal deferred tax assets and liabilities.
+The main change is an exemption from the initial recognition exemption, so that it does not apply to transactions in which both deductible and taxable temporary differences arise on initial recognition.
+Instead, companies are required to recognize equal deferred tax assets and liabilities.
+The amendments to IAS 12 are effective for annual reporting periods beginning on or after January 1, 2023.
+Earlier application is permitted.
+The Company is currently assessing the impact of the amendment.

-Notes to the Condensed Interim Consolidated Financial Statements For the three and six-month periods ended October 31, 2021 and 2020 (in thousands of Canadian dollars, except per share data)
+Notes to the Condensed Interim Consolidated Financial Statements For the three and nine-month period ended January 31, 2022, and 2021 (in thousands of Canadian dollars, except per share data)